nebius/pysdk/CONTRIBUTING.md

 - Python 3.10 or later
 - Make
+- Buf CLI (for generating API from protos)
 - Python Setuptools (may be inside virtualenv)

 Then, install the module for edit with the required dependencies: